Tonia Morris Agron Papers, 1940-1954 (K1271)

 Patricia Shively Elmore Papers, 1878-2015 (CG0013)

-The papers of Don Faurot, University of Missouri football coach and athletic director, consist of correspondence, newspaper clippings, photographs, and publications documenting his career at the University of Missouri.
+The papers of Don Faurot, University of Missouri football coach and athletic director, consisting of correspondence, newspaper clippings, photographs, and publications documenting his life and career.

 Forest Park Research Files Collection, 1870-1995 (S0884)